 How to cash out from Exodus wallet or what are withdrawal options?

-You can encounter a lot of queries on how you can cash out from Exodus wallet.
+You can encounter a lot of queries on how you can cash out from the Exodus wallet.

 Trustpilot customer experience platform shows a rather high rating for Exodus: 4 stars.
 General feedback on the wallet and its service is positive.
 If you may encounter mixed opinions: most probably, this discontent is caused by the security issue.